-Avocado chili combines Mexican Ancho chili sauce and creamy avocado to make a great mildly sweet and spicy starter.
-Simple and yummy as a topping or dressing for crackers, tacos, eat it alongside baby corn, or use it as a simple side dish.
-My Mexican brother, a medical doctor and now only practicing and giving classical homeopathic consultations, introduced me to these extra hot chili from Mexico.
+Avocado chili combines Mexican Ancho chili sauce and creamy avocado to make a mildly sweet and spicy starter.
+Simple and yummy as a topping or dressing for crackers or tacos, eat it alongside baby corn, or use it as a simple side dish.
+My Mexican brother, a medical doctor now only practicing and giving classical homeopathic consultations, introduced me to these extra hot chili from Mexico.

-All chilis are endowed with a plant compound known as capsaicin, and its amount in chili is relative to how hot the chili is.
+All chilis are endowed with a plant compound known as capsaicin, and its amount in chili is relative to how hot it is.
 The hotter the chili, the higher the level of capsaicin present.
-Ancho chili, being that it is not very hot, does not contain a very high amount of capsaicin.
-Capsaicin is potent in offering anti-inflammatory benefits and is highly beneficial to people who suffer from health conditions linked to inflammation, such as psoriasis and arthritis.
+Ancho chili, being that it is not very hot, contains a low amount of capsaicin.
+Capsaicin is potent in offering anti-inflammatory benefits and is highly beneficial to people who suffer from inflammation-related conditions, such as psoriasis and arthritis.

-Capsaicin also helps improve blood flow in your body, thus boosting your heart health by keeping your blood vessels elastic.
+Capsaicin also helps improve blood flow, thus boosting your heart health by keeping your blood vessels elastic.
 Additionally, chilis is an amazing way of increasing your metabolism while staving off your appetite simultaneously, which is very beneficial to someone trying to lose weight.

-When I was in Puebla once before driving to Puerto Escondido during a detox event, I found out that ancho chili actually originates in the state of Puebla, Mexico.
+When I was in Puebla once before driving to Puerto Escondido during a detox event, I discovered that ancho chili originates in Puebla, Mexico.
 It is allowed to linger on the vine to ripen as they turn red and dry, after which they are harvested.

 Avocado with ancho chili is undoubtedly here to spice things up for you.
-I am sweating writing about chillis at eleven pm in the night in a very cool climate, yet perspiration is running down my forehead to the tip of my nose.
+I am sweating writing about chillis at eleven pm at night in a very cool climate, yet perspiration is running down my forehead to the tip of my nose.
 Oohhfff!
-Scoville heat scale for Avocado chili is at least 1000 ++ 🙂
+Scoville heat scale for Avocado chili is at least 1000 ++